flexgp/pony_gp/README.md

          'terminals': [list of terminals(functions that have an arity of 0)], 'functions': [list of function sybols]}

-#Individual/Tree Statistics
+#Individual Statistics
-Initial tree nr:tree number nodes: amount of nodes or different symbols in the tree
+Initial individual nr:individual number nodes: amount of nodes or different symbols in the individual
-max_depth: max depth of tree(refer to usage): tree generated
+max_depth: max depth of individual(refer to usage): individual generated

 #Generation Statistics
 Generation:generation number fit_ave:average fitness of the generation